Repatha FDA Approval History

 FDA Approved: Yes (First approved August 27, 2015)

 Treatment for: High Cholesterol; Prevention of Heart Attack and Stroke

-Repatha (evolocumab) is a monoclonal antibody targeting PCSK9 (proprotein convertase subtilisin/kexin type 9) indicated for the treatment of patients with heterozygous familial hypercholesterolemia (HeFH), homozygous familial hypercholesterolemia (HoFH), or patients with atherosclerotic heart disease who require additional lowering of LDL-cholesterol.
+Repatha (evolocumab) is a monoclonal antibody targeting PCSK9 (proprotein convertase subtilisin/kexin type 9) used for the treatment of familial hypercholesterolemia (heterozygous and homozygous), and to reduce the risk of adverse cardiovascular events in adults with established cardiovascular disease (CVD).

 - in adults with established cardiovascular disease (CVD) to reduce the risk of myocardial infarction, stroke, and coronary revascularization

 - as an adjunct to diet, alone or in combination with other low-density lipoprotein cholesterol (LDL-C)-lowering therapies, in adults with primary hyperlipidemia, including heterozygous familial hypercholesterolemia (HeFH), to reduce LDL-C